 So, successful, profitable, and sustainable trade is dependent…on each business recognizing what and how to safeguard their transaction relevant intangible assets for the duration; that’s what matters!

-Michael D. Moberly May 8, 2018 St. Louis email@example.com ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly May 8, 2018 St. Louis email@example.com ‘The Business Intangible Asset Blog’ https://kpstrat.com/blog since May 2006, where one’s attention span, intangible assets, and solutions converge!